Retail NZ calls on Kiwis to 'Shop Nice' in light of increasing levels of abuse - NZ Herald

-A new public awareness campaign has been launched to support retail workers in light of increasing levels of abuse, aggression and violence from the New Zealand public, says Retail NZ chief executive Greg Harford.
+A new public awareness campaign has been launched to support retail workers in light of increasing levels of abuse, aggression and even cases of violence.

 "That's why Retail NZ has launched the Shop Nice campaign so Kiwis can understand the impact of their actions and work with our sector to shop nicely."